aeternity/protocol/GOSSIP.md

 seconds.
 If a ping fails, this is logged and the peer is scheduled for another ping in the normal interval.

-Once added to the list of know connected peers, a peer is never removed.
+Once added to the list of known connected peers, a peer is never removed.

 ## Gossiping of New Peers